 As part of our agreements in 2006 with Inverness for the marketing of our HIV tests, we were granted non-exclusive licenses to their lateral flow technology for certain products manufactured and marketed by Chembio including but not limited to our HIV tests.
 Although we believe our DPP® is outside of the scope of lateral flow patents, we consult with patent counsel, and seek licenses and/or redesigns of products that we believe to be in the best interests of the Company and our stockholders.
 Because of the costs and other negative consequences of time-consuming patent litigation, we often attempt to obtain a license on reasonable terms.
-Nevertheless there is no assurance that Inverness' lateral flow patents will not be challenged or that other patents containing claims relevant to the Company's products will be not be granted and that licenses to such patents, if any, will be available on reasonable terms, if any.
+Nevertheless there is no assurance that Inverness' lateral flow patents, if any, will be available on reasonable terms, if any.
 Inverness has aggressively enforced its lateral flow intellectual property, and in 2008 brought a patent infringement lawsuit against Orasure.
 Orasure has claimed that their Oraquick product does not infringe the Inverness patent and that the Inverness patent is invalid.
 The lawsuit is in the discovery phase.